igordosreis/boilerplate-fullstack/README.md

 - Node version locking with Volta

-- Docker: easily run all services simultaneously with a single command
+- Docker: easily run the whole app with a single command

 #### Front-end